Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Very little of the acne-fighting ingredients are absorbed by the skin.

-Moreover, active ingredients like salicylic acid wash away when you rinse off the face wash.
+Moreover, active ingredients like a salicylic acid wash away when you rinse off the face wash.

 But it’s best to avoid oral acne medications like retinoids and antibiotics.
 Consult with your doctor to make the best choice for your needs.